Cyst Removal

 • Parasites

-• Injury that breaks a vessel
+• An injury that breaks a vessel

 • Chronic inflammatory conditions